Towards controlling electron charge with nanoparticle assisted laser wakefield accelerators

-This is most probably a consequence of lower injected charge in later plasma wave periods which is the main phenomena causing the high energy spread when using this injection scheme.
-Next, we present a similar plot to Figure \ref{fig:material}b) showing the portion of the total charge that is formed by the nanoparticle electrons for different diameters.
-The fraction of the nanoparticle electrons in the accelerated bunch rises from few percents at 50 nm to over 20\% for 200 nm diameter as bigger nanoparticles release more electrons that can be injected.
+This is most probably a consequence of lower injected charge in later plasma wave periods, which is the main phenomenon causing the high energy spread when using this injection scheme.
+Therefore, in certain cases it may be advantageous to use small nanoparticles and lower density (lower Z) materials to reduce the energy spread.
+In Fig. \ref{fig:size}(c) we show the portion of the total charge that is formed by the nanoparticle electrons for different diameters.
+The fraction of the nanoparticle electrons in the accelerated bunch rises from few percents at 50 nm to over 20\% for 200~nm diameter as bigger nanoparticles release more electrons that can be injected.

-Finally, we present a plot (Figure \ref{fig:saturated}) showing the dependence of the electron beam charge after the saturation density \cite{Cho} is surpassed.
-At this point one can see the injected charge is no longer dependent on the electron density of the ionized nanoparticle but rather on the number of atoms forming the nanoparticle.
-The data we obtained from simulations for the three different materials and sizes suggest this dependence is logarithmic.